Raising Independent, Self-Confident Kids:

 Parenting is a delicate dance.
 One of the hardest parts of parenting is knowing when to let your child struggle, in order to learn and grow, and when to intervene.

-Throughout this book, parents will discover ways to build their child's confidence, decision making abilities, tolerance for frustration, patience, and self-sufficiency.
+This book will help parents will discover ways to build their child's confidence, decision making abilities, tolerance for frustration, patience, and self-sufficiency.

-True-to-life stories and conversation-starters demonstrate specific ways parents can empower children to think for themselves, and learn to meet life's challenges head-on.
+True-to-life stories and conversation-starters demonstrate specific ways parents can empower children to think for themselves and learn to meet life's challenges head-on.

 - Raising Independent Children: Knowing When to Step in and When to Guide From Afar